Zombie: Video and performance art

-Video games
+Games

+Within fantasy role-playing games, the zombie is a common type of undead creature.
+In Dungeons & Dragons, the zombie, one of the basic undead creature types, combines ideas from contemporary entertainment and traditional folklore.
+Zombies are generally portrayed as supernatural creations, with variations such as the Ju-ju, Sea Zombie, and Zombie Lord.
+However, in Advanced Dungeons & Dragons 2nd Edition, another creature (called the Yellow Musk Creeper) was also incorporated.
+The Yellow Musk Creeper is a creeping plant that drains the intelligence of its victims, turning them into "zombies" under the plant's control.
+Ben Woodard found this to be an expression of the "seemingly endless morphology of fungal creep and toxicological capacity" within the game.

-The release of two 1996 horror games Capcom's Resident Evil and Sega's The House of the Dead sparked an international craze for zombie games.
+In video games, the release of two 1996 horror games Capcom's Resident Evil and Sega's The House of the Dead sparked an international craze for zombie games.
 In 2013, George A. Romero said that it was the video games Resident Evil and House of the Dead "more than anything else" that popularised zombies in early 21st century popular culture.
 The modern fast-running zombies have origins in these games, with Resident Evil's running zombie dogs and especially House of the Dead's running human zombies, which later became a staple of modern zombie films.

 Zombies went on to become a popular theme for video games, particularly in the survival horror, stealth, first-person shooter and role-playing game genres.
 Important horror fiction media franchises in this area include Resident Evil, The House of the Dead, Silent Hill, Dead Rising, Dead Island, Left 4 Dead, Dying Light, State of Decay, The Last of Us and the Zombies game modes from the Call of Duty title series.
 A series of games has also been released based on the widely popular TV show The Walking Dead, first aired in 2010.
-In the Dead Rising series, the process of infection is described with the metaphor "The wasp kills the host and takes over body motorfuctions."
-The World of Warcraft, first released in 2004, is an early example of a video game in which an individual zombie-like creature could be chosen as a player character (a previous game in the same series, Warcraft III, allowed a player control over an undead army).
+World of Warcraft, first released in 2004, is an early example of a video game in which an individual zombie-like creature could be chosen as a player character (a previous game in the same series, Warcraft III, allowed a player control over an undead army).